Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsubsection{Qualitative Results}

 We show some qualitative results on the ImageNet VID validation set in Fig.~\ref{fig:comp}.
-We only display the detected bounding boxes with the score larger than $0.5$.
+We only display the detected bounding boxes with $>0.5$ confidence score.
 Different colors of the bounding boxes indicate different object identity.
-The proposed TSSD works well with precision and temporal stability.
+The proposed TSSD works better with precision and temporal stability.